deplicator/deplicator.github.io-source/src/blog/understanding-oauth.md

 `$_SESSION["state"] = hash("sha256", microtime(TRUE).rand().$_SERVER["REMOTE_ADDR"]);`

+You can see it on line 184 in [the source][link-8].
+I should point out here, the source is a single file so it's got HTML, PHP, and CSS all in one (no custom JavaScript needed, it's handled through Bootstrap and jQuery).
+It is a little messy.
+I hope to add a concise version later, but it's not necessary because there are free PHP OAuth libraries better than this.

-This was lifted from an [old Gist by aaronpk][link-4] I found while searching for how to OAuth.
+The random state string was lifted from an [old Gist by aaronpk][link-4] I found while searching for how to OAuth.
 I referred to this gist several times, but this is the only part left untouched because it works.
 Make note we've stored this random number in a [PHP Session][link-5].

 Now that we have a client ID and a state, we can move on to the next step.